We find the cheapest bus & train tickets, so you can wander for less.

 Please visit our COVID-19 Travel Guide for more information on all carrier policies and the latest travel advisories issued by every U.S. state, Canadian province, and European country.

-Sunday tends to be the busiest day for buses, as many passengers take the bus to Las Vegas at the end of the week.
-If you are planning to travel on a Sunday, you should make sure to book tickets well in advance as they may sell out.
+Because many passengers travel from Dallas to Las Vegas at the beginning of the work week, Monday is usually the busiest day for buses.
+If you are planning to travel on a Monday, you should make sure to book tickets well in advance as they may sell out.

 On the other hand, Tuesday is typically the least busy day for bus travel on this route.
 If you’re looking for a little extra space, a Tuesday ticket is the way to go.